csalzano/heic-support/README.md

 # HEIC Support

 Allows .heic uploads to the Media Library.
-Creates a .webp copy of .heic images when they are uploaded.
+Creates .webp or .jpg copies of .heic images when they are uploaded.
 An optional feature replaces the original upload instead of creating a copy.

 Creation of .webp copies usually works on servers running ImageMagick 7 or above.
 Check Settings → Media → HEIC Support after activating to see if your server provides ImageMagick.